RPG Adventure Studio

 Steps

-4. Toggle Walkable off for walls, water and any impassable terrain.
+5. Toggle Walkable off for walls, water and any impassable terrain.
+Set Blocks sight and Movement cost on the Properties tab.

-5. Save — the tile is now usable in the Map builder.
+7. Save — the tile is now usable in the Map builder, NPC editor, Monster editor, and Items / Weapons editors.

 Tips